AuBousquet/osmose-backend/doc/4-Merge.md

 Retrieve the `millesime` from the `Last-modified` HTTP header.
 Otherwise it is identical to `Source`.

 ### Source
-Base class that can be used data sources not covered by specific classes.
+Base class that can be used for data sources not covered by specific classes.

 It uses the following attributes:
 - Either: